-If you’re just starting out or looking to improve then these 15 slow cooker tips should help with getting to know some the best things about slow cooking.
+If you’re starting out or looking to improve, then these slow cooker tips should help with getting to know some of the best things about slow cooking.

 1. Cook it slow

-Since a slow cooker is a sealed unit the liquid will not evaporate so try not to get the urge to add more liquid if it’s looking a bit dry at the start.
-You will find that there will be plenty of liquid within a few hours of cooking.
+Since a slow cooker is a sealed unit, the liquid will not evaporate, so try not to get the urge to add more liquid if it’s looking a bit dry at the start.
+You will find that typically there will be plenty of liquid within a few hours of cooking.

 3. Trim The Fat

 Trimming the fat off of the meat or using leaner cuts of meat will help reduce the amount of liquid fat produced throughout cooking.